-1. Failure to report ejections of student-athletes or coaches for unsporting conduct within 24 hours\$ 50 00 2.
-Failure to submit ejection reports on the proper FHSAA form p23.00 3.
+DESCRI PTION OF VIOLATION MINIMUM AMOUNT 1.
+Failure to report ejections of student-athletes or coaches for unsporting conduct within 24 hours \$50.00 2.
+Failure to submit ejection reports on the proper FHSAA for rm\$25.00 3.
 Statements of criticism or other derogatory remarks concerning student-athletes, coaches, schools, etc \$50.00 4.
 Use of tobacco or tobacco-like products by an official during a contest or in the vicinity of the playing site \$100.00 5.
-Officiating an illegal practice session, illegal scrimmage or other illegal contest \$100.00 6.
+Officiating an illegal practice session, illegal scrimmage or other illegal contest 6.
 Use of profanity or other gutter language by an official \$150.00 7.
 Pursuit of coaches, athletes, spectators, etc. with intent, following a contest, by an official \$150.00 8.
-Physical contact by an official on a coach, other school personnel, student athletes, or spectators\$ \$250.00 9.
-Failure to submit local association reports by the established deadline \$ 50.00 10.
-Officials officiating varsity level competition without the mandatory "75" score on the rules examination for the current year (per contest officiated) \$ 50.00 11.
-Associations assigning officials who did not score the minimum "75" score on the rules examination to officiate varsity level competition (per official assigned) \$100.00 12.
+Physical contact by an official on a coach, other school personnel, student athletes, or spectators \$250.00 9.
+Failure to submit local association reports by the establish ed deadline\$ 50.00 10.
+Officials officiating varsity level competition without the material score on the rules examination for the current year (per contest officiated) • 11.
+Associations assigning officials who did not score the mini score on the rules examination to officiate varsity level cor (per official assigned) mpetition 12.
 Falsification of records (registration) \$ 50.00 13.
 Improper use of uniform and/or FHSAA insignia \$ 50.00 14.
-Assignment of unregistered or unqualified officials - Individual Association 15.
-General failure to comply with FHSAA Policies .\$50.00
+Assignment of unregistered or unqualified officials - Individual 15.
+General failure to comply with FHSAA Policies \$50.00 2002 Missentian of Dules

-03. Misapplication of Rules.
+3003.
+Misapplication of Rules.

 Officials who grossly misapply playing rules will be subject to disciplinary action.